Hachi1/quicklook/README.md

 * Enable users to easily access more parameters via *config.py* file
 * Include *flex-diff* tool for plotting differences between two FLEXPART runs

-If you have any special requirement, please let me know:) The future development of this tool should be user-driven so do not hesitate to raise your queries.
+If you have any special requirement, please let me know:)